Allodi-Lab/Nicole_MRes/README.md

 > **Note:**
 > For `Ethovision_analysis`, Ethovision outputs (raw) were compiled into excel files for each group (control, post_w1, post_w2) for eac paradigm.
 The `summary excel files` were used for analysis, which is a compilation of the raw excel files. model statistics were first determined, then raincloud plots were produced, which were used in the thesis.
 > For the `MoSeq_analysis`, model statistics were first determined, then the SE values were determined.
 The SE values were then ordered by control frequency.
 The `ordered_SE` data was used for the thesis.
 GEELM model was just for testing and can be ignored.
-> For `RNAscope_analysis`, data used in the thesis was analysed in GraphPad Prism, using a Nested T-Test.
+> For `RNAscope_analysis`, data used in the thesis was analysed in GraphPad Prism, using a Nested T-Test. `blind` excel file is the raw values from Zeiss, renamed. `macros` excel file is the averaged excel file, aided by excel macros for automation of calculations. `processed` excel file formats the values easier for GraphPad Prism, with `trnapose` excel file being the same file but transposed.
 Example images, which were also reported in the thesis, can be found under the Zeiss folder.